marklogic/flux/docs/import/splitting.md

 The default and regex approaches described above are intended for quickly getting a splitting solution in place.
 There are many other splitting strategies available, including those supported by LLMs.
 Flux will likely support additional strategies out-of-the-box in the future.
 In the meantime, you can implement your own splitter via the steps below.

+For a working example of a custom splitter, please see [this example project](https://github.com/marklogic/flux/tree/develop/flux-custom-splitter-example) in the Flux GitHub repository.

 To use a custom splitter, you will need to create an implementation of the [langchain4j DocumentSplitter interface](https://docs.langchain4j.dev/apidocs/dev/langchain4j/data/document/DocumentSplitter.html).